SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Space vessel shields work very much like hull armor, but have an additional advantage -- unless the whole system is blown away, they will usually only need to be ﬁtted with a few new components.
-Enough damage can overload them, however; see the “Ship Travel” chapter for details.
+Enough damage can overload them, however; see the "Ship Travel" chapter for details.

 > Hulls